-Shire Australia has prepared the report for publication in accordance with the Medicines Australia Code of Conduct, Edition 18 and Australia’s Privacy legislation.
+Shire Australia has prepared the report for publication in accordance with the specific requirements of the Code, and Australian privacy laws.

 The report is designed to be read on this website.
 It is also provided as a downloadable CSV file.

-To comply with our privacy obligations, the report may be amended from time to time.
-The report here contains the most up to date information.
-Any use or disclosure of the data by a third party is the responsibility of that third party, who must comply with the Australian Privacy Act 1988.
+To comply with Australian privacy laws, the report may have to be amended from time to time.
+This report contains the most up to date information available to Shire Australia.
+Any use or disclosure of the data contained in the report by a third party is the responsibility of that third party, which must also comply with Australian privacy laws.

 For further information about the details in the report, please go to www.medicinesaustralia.com.au.

-The reports for activities and payments made under the Medicines Australia Code of Conduct are available here.
+The report is available here.
 Reports will be available for at least three years from the date of publication.

 Please contact email@example.com for all transparency reporting enquiries.